govindsankhala/testtriangleexcercise/README.md

 # Scope
-App to demonstrate consuming weather forecasting api and display data in app.
+Application consumes weather forecasting api(openweathermap) and display data in app.
+So far it displays the data in only text format.

 # Architecture
 Application uses mvp clean architecuture.